rafael-g-depaulo/obsidian-vault/Programming/Vim/Plugins.md

-hA lot of these are taken from [this article](https://dev.to/craftzdog/my-neovim-setup-for-react-typescript-tailwind-css-etc-58fb).
+hA lot of these are taken from [this article](https://dev.to/craftzdog/my-neovim-setup-for-react-typescript-tailwind-css-etc-58fb), and [this one](https://alpha2phi.medium.com/neovim-plugins-and-configuration-recipes-3d508798eab7) seems to have some nice ones too

 ## Necessary
 - b0o/mapx.nvim